-Mark Pesce invented the technology for 3D on the Web - laying the foundations for the Metaverse - has written nine books, was for seven years a judge on the ABC's The New Inventors, founded postgraduate programs at University of Southern California and the Australian Film Television and Radio School, holds an honorary appointment at Sydney University, is a multiple-award-winning columnist for The Register, pens another column for IEEE Spectrum, and is professional futurist and public speaker.
+Mark Pesce invented the technology for 3D on the Web - laying the foundations for the Metaverse - has written nine books, was for seven years a judge on the ABC's The New Inventors, founded postgraduate programs at University of Southern California and the Australian Film Television and Radio School, holds an honorary appointment at Sydney University, is a multiple-award-winning columnist for The Register, pens another column for COSMOS Weekly, and is professional futurist and public speaker.
 Pesce hosts both the award-winning 'The Next Billion Seconds' and 'This Week in Startups Australia’ podcasts.

 A Timeline of Mark's Career: